Draft Role Descriptions

 • Must disclose any outside interests in conflict or in potential conflict with the business of the Club.

-• Should absent themselves when the Management Committee* is deliberating or deciding on matters in which they or a person or body connected with them has an interest
+• Should absent themselves when the Council is deliberating or deciding on matters in which they or a person or body connected with them has an interest

-• Should, in cases where they receive documents relating to their interests or of those connected with them, return these to the Chairperson
+• Should, in cases where they receive documents relating to their interests or of those connected with them, return these to the Chairman

-• Should a matter relating to the interests of the Chairperson arise, he/she should depute another member to Chairperson the meeting and should absent himself/herself when deliberating or deciding on a matter in which he/she (the Chairperson), or a person or body connected with him/her, has an interest.
+• Should a matter relating to the interests of the Chairman arise, he/she should depute another member to Chairman the meeting and should absent himself/herself when deliberating or deciding on a matter in which he/she (the Chairman), or a person or body connected with him/her, has an interest.

-Management Committee* members will respect the fact that they may have access to and have a right to access to certain information, including confidential information, only by virtue of their being members of the Management Committee*.
-Where members become aware of such information, they will maintain confidentiality in relation to all such information or business transactions except when otherwise authorised by the parties involved, or if required by law.
+Council members will respect the fact that they may have access to and have a right to access to certain information, including confidential information, only by virtue of their being members of the Council.
+Where Council members become aware of such information, they will maintain confidentiality in relation to all such information or business transactions except when otherwise authorised by the parties involved, or if required by law.

-Management Committee* members acknowledge the responsibility to be loyal to the Club and fully committed to all its activities.
-Management Committee members shall:
+Council members acknowledge the responsibility to be loyal to the Club and fully committed to all its activities.
+Council members shall:

 • Not engage in or support any activity or any organisation directly conflict with those of the Club.

-• Abide by collective decisions of the Management Committee and not publicly adopt, promote or engage in a position which in the reasonable opinion of the Management Committee* does not reflect the position, view or approach adopted.
-Notwithstanding, it is accepted that individuals may have opinions on particular matters that differ from the collective opinion of the Committee/Board and they are entitled to have their contrary opinions recorded at meetings
+• Abide by collective decisions of the Council and not publicly adopt, promote or engage in a position which in the reasonable opinion of the Council does not reflect the position, view or approach adopted.
+Notwithstanding, it is accepted that individuals may have opinions on particular matters that differ from the collective opinion of the Council and they are entitled to have their contrary opinions recorded at meetings

 • Not undermine the goals and objectives of the Club

-• Not publicly criticising fellow Management Committee* members or staff
+• Not publicly criticising fellow Council members or staff

 • Defend and protect the good name of the Club